Sven-I-Am/dependency-injection/README.md

     - Then I created a HomepageController using `symfony console make:controller`
     - In that controller I added `USE App\Service\Transform` with the other USE lines
     - In the class I then passed the created classes to the constructor using the Transform type declaration
-    - I had to add the following lines to my `./config/services.yaml` file in order to allow the autowiring of the service/interface
+    - I had to add the following lines to my `./config/services.yaml` file in order to allow the auto-wiring of the service/interface
       - ![service.yaml](src/Assets/services.yaml.png)
     - In the controller I passed a test $string to the methods and got this output:
       - ![test output](src/Assets/testOutput.png)
-    - I adjusted the Logger class to use the Loggerinterface through its constructor
+    - I adjusted the Logger class to use the Logger interface through its constructor
     - Made adjustments to the HomepageController to call the class Logger through the constructor
     - Passing the $string to the Logger to log to the log.info file (I adjusted the path in `.\config\dev\monolog.yaml` as well as `.\config\prod\monolog.yaml`)
       - ![log path](src/Assets/logPath.png)
     - it still writes more than just the $string to the log.info file, will ask coach Tim after lunch what that is about.
-    - After lunch I went to choach Tim about my Logger logging all app level messages in the log.info
+    - After lunch, I went to coach Tim about my Logger logging all app level messages in the log.info
     - After some searching and brainstorming I figured out I could play around with the log LEVELS to filter out the messages
     - I now log my $string at the 'ALERT' level and in the monolog.yaml file I set the log levels to ALERT as well
     - It appears to be working since I now only get the $string logged in my log.info file
     - Next I added an Entity Input and a form for that entity
     - The HomepageController handles the form through the $request and sets the $output variables after form validation
     - The outputs then get echoed onto the screen.
-    - I added the dropdown to select the transformation type and depending on the user's selection the input gets then rerendered through the corresponding tranformation
+    - I added the dropdown to select the transformation type and depending on the user's selection the input gets then re-rendered through the corresponding transformation
     - Not sure what the exercise means when it says not to change anything in the Master class...
 I had to implement the if{}else{} in the HomepageController to call the correct method.
     - Will have to ask Tim about that.
+    - Alright, apparently, I was supposed to build a separate Master class that calls the Transform interface and the ToDash and ToCaps classes that implement said interface
+    - Then in the HomepageController I can instantiate a new Master and call its defined methods depending on the user input.

 ## What I learned from this exercise
 <!--here you can write anything from a short summary on the subject of the exercise, a readable description of the new skills/knowledge you acquire, to an in depth clarification.
 As long as it helps you retain what you learned, or easily find the information when working on future projects-->
-following the steps in this exercise showed very clearly how Symfony implements the MVC model.
-Having used vanilla PHP for my last project (scrum-challenge) makes me appreciate even more what Symfony can do out of the box.
+Trying to complete this exercise, I hit quite a few roadblocks and bumps along the way.
+At first, I got errors from PHPStorm, so I deleted my files locally and cloned the GitHub repository again
+That caused more issues since I forgot to run `composer install` (read your own README dummy!)
+Then  I misunderstood where to instantiate my interface and classes, so I got runtime errors aplenty.
+Before the morning was over I had had quite enough and ended up scrapping what I had and starting fresh.
+I reread all the documentation I could find ([this blogpost by Julien Maury](https://blog.julien-maury.dev/en/make-sense-of-php-interfaces/),[this class on symfonycasts.com](https://symfonycasts.com/screencast/oo-ep3/interfaces),[the PHP manual chapter on Interfaces](https://www.php.net/manual/en/language.oop5.interfaces.php), and more) and figured out I could create my files in a new Service folder.
+From there I had to slow down and take it one step at a time.
+Dependency Injection is a complicated matter and it can cause more issues than it fixes sometimes.
+But when it works it looks great and makes your code that much more readable.
+Although, I did get spaghetti vibes at times.

 ## To Do